Click here for a pdf of this document Periodical Cicadas (March 2014).pdf

 Each year, somewhere in the United States east of the Rocky Mountains, a brood of the periodical cicadas (Magicicada septendecim) emerges.
 Periodical cicadas have two distinct races based on required time to complete their life cycle: a 17-year northern race and a 13-year southern race.
 In each race there are three distinct species.
 The 17-year periodical cicada is the most common and longest-lived of this insect.
-The northern third of Illinois is in the range Brood XIV, which last appeared in 1990.
+The northern third of Illinois is in the range Brood XIII, which last appeared in 2007.
 Its next appearance is due in 2024.

 The annual cicadas are green to black in color with transparent silvery wings and are nearly double in size to the periodical cicadas.
 They appear each year from July to September.
 The black eyes of the annual cicada distinguish them from the red-eyed periodical cicada.
 Both types of cicadas are harmless to humans except their sound may be a minor nuisance.

 Adult cicadas have sucking-piercing mouth parts.
 They feed very little.
 Any feeding is limited to sucking sap from young twigs.
 The principal damage suffered by trees and shrubs results from egg-laying by the adult female.
 The damage is confined mainly to smaller twigs and branches.
 As many as 600 eggs are laid in numerous, small, elongate slits made by means of a long, knife-like ovipositor.
 Heavily damaged twigs and branches may wilt and break off.
 Some injured branches may not die the first year, but the wounded area is a weak site on the plant and may eventually break off in a wind storm.
 Oak, hickory, apple, peach, and pear trees are the most seriously damaged species, while pines and spruces are rarely injured.
 Because this is a unique North American insect and our native species have evolved together, older, mature, native trees are not seriously damaged by the egg-laying.